parallella/pal/README.md

 PAL: The Parallel Architectures Library
 ========================================

-The Parallel Architectures Library (PAL) is a free and open-source C-libary written for the kind of tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.
+The Parallel Architectures Library (PAL) is a free and open-source C-libary written for tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.
 PAL contains the following set of components:

 * HAL: Minimalist hardware abstraction layer
 * IPC: Set of basic parallel programming and communication primitives